pygeode/pygeode-docs/tut_io.rst

 PyGeode was intended for dealing with large gridded datasets - nearly always such datasets will be serialized on disk, sometimes in a single file, but often spread over many files.
+PyGeode supports a number of different :ref:`formats
-While PyGeode supports NetCDF files most natively, the commands for loading and saving data to disk are to a large extend independent of the format used, and attempts are made to automatically detect which format you are working with.
+<formats>`, and the commands for loading and saving data to disk are to a large
+extent independent of the format used, and attempts are made to automatically detect which format you are working with.
+This being said, NetCDF files are the most completely supported.
 We'll start by looking at reading a single file.

 The basics
 ..........